-- (1) Exclusions: The Fund applies a variety of exclusions relating to Principal Adverse Indicators (PAIs), including those related to the exclusion of coal, controversial weapons and companies deemed in breach of the United Nations Global Compact principles on human rights, labour rights, the environment and anti-corruption. - (2) Material adverse sustainability impacts are considered by the investment team pre investment, and key ESG metrics monitored through the Artemis ESG dashboard (a dashboard for use by the Investment Manager and investment risk monitoring, with inputs from a number of different data sources), and reviewed and challenged at quarterly investment risk fund manager meetings.
+- (1) Exclusions: The Fund applies a variety of exclusions, including those related to the exclusion of coal, controversial weapons and companies which the Investment Manager deems to be in breach of the United Nations Global Compact principles on human rights, labour rights, the environment and anti-corruption. - (2) Material adverse sustainability impacts are considered by the investment team pre investment, and key ESG metrics monitored through the Artemis ESG dashboard (a dashboard for use by the Investment Manager and investment risk monitoring, with inputs from a number of different data sources), and reviewed and challenged at quarterly investment risk fund manager meetings.